-President Trump has halted US funds transfers to the UN Green Climate Fund, which was to be the vehicle for fund transfers from the developed nations to the developing nations.
+President Trump halted US funds transfers to the UN Green Climate Fund, which was to be the vehicle for fund transfers from the developed nations to the developing nations.
+President Biden has committed to restoring and increasing US funding.

 Green Clergy Morality - Recruitment of Religious Leaders